mweel1/usa_high_level/studies/index.md

 # Verified Studies

 Many studies take place that various organizations "claim" about their products or services.
-We will provide a grant to a verified study application that will allow organizations to:
+We will provide a grant to a verified study service that will allow organizations to:

 - Provide the description of the study that they are conducting.